Records reveal Pi Kappa Phi members made racist statements in 2013

 Mark Timmes, chief executive officer of the national fraternity, said in the email he believes the quotes in the minutes are inconsistent with the values of Pi Kappa Phi.

 “Pi Kappa Phi is committed to a culture of diversity and inclusion that promotes respect for the identities and backgrounds of all people,” Timmes said in the statement.

 Adam Brownell, president of the UCLA Eta Sigma chapter, said he supports the statement issued by the national organization.
 Brownell declined to comment further.

 Derek Bergmann, president of the Interfraternity Council at UCLA, said in an email statement the comments in the minutes go against what it means to be in a fraternity at UCLA.
 He did not mention plans of disciplinary action.

 “While this incident happened three years ago, we will get to the bottom of it because racism will not be tolerated,” he said.
 “A major priority of the current Interfraternity Council is to strengthen our fraternities by fostering greater diversity and inclusion.”

-In an email statement, UCLA spokesperson Ricardo Vasquez said UCLA will not comment until it finishes investigating the allegations.
+In an email statement, UCLA spokesperson Ricardo Vazquez said UCLA will not comment until it finishes investigating the allegations.

-“While we will look into them before commenting, we can confirm that we unequivocally condemn any language used to denigrate individuals based on their race, ethnicity, religion or background,” Vasquez said.
+“While we will look into them before commenting, we can confirm that we unequivocally condemn any language used to denigrate individuals based on their race, ethnicity, religion or background,” Vazquez said.